-1. Complete the online application at www.ogs.edu/apply or to request an application form, call Admissions at 800.933.6188.
-Mail the completed printed application with the appropriate fee to:

-Admissions Office Omega Graduate School

-500 Oxford Drive

-Dayton, Tennessee 37321-6736

-- 2. Have official transcripts from each school attended sent directly to Omega Graduate School. - 3.
-Have two letters of reference mailed to OGS or emailed to admissions@ogs.edu.
-The letters should address the following areas concerning the applicant: (a) academic ability; (b) professional standing, (c) moral character and conduct; (d) personal stability; and (e) maturity. - 4.
-Meet the Admission Criteria for the program of study desired, as noted below.
+- Complete the online application at www.ogs.edu/apply or to request an application form, call Admissions at 800.933.6188.
+Mail the completed printed application with the appropriate fee to: Admissions Office Omega Graduate School 500 Oxford Drive Dayton, Tennessee 37321-6736 - 2.
+Have official transcripts from each school attended sent directly to Omega Graduate School.
+Students will not be permitted to enroll in the next Core session until all original transcripts are received by the school. - 3.
+Have three references.
+One former professor, one current clergy, and one personal references should attest to the following areas concerning the applicant: (a) academic ability; (b) professional standing, (c) moral character and conduct; (d) personal stability; and (e) maturity.
+Reference contact information (name, phone number, and email address) is requested on the online application.

+- 4. Meet the Admission Criteria for the program of study desired, as noted below. - 5.
+Students requesting Federal Student Loans must have complete admission files upon enrollment.